Lab Director

 Amodio served as President of the Society of Experimental Social Psychology, was a co-founder of the Social and Affective Neuroscience Society, and served as Associate Editor for the Journal of Personality and Social Psychology (2011-2016).
 He is an elected fellow of the Association for Psychological Science, Society for Personality and Social Psychology, and Society of Experimental Social Psychology.

 Amodio’s research is funded by a VICI Award from the Netherlands Organisation for Scientific Research and was previously funded by grants from the US National Science Foundation, including an NSF CAREER Award.
-Awards for his scientific contributions include the Presidential Early Career Award for Scientists and Engineers (PECASE) from The White House, the Janet T. Spence Award for Transformative Early Career Contributions from the Association for Psychological Science, the Early Career Award for Outstanding Contributions to the Study of Social Cognition from the International Social Cognition Network, the F. J. McGuigan Young Investigator Prize from the American Psychological Association, the SAGE Young Scholars Award, from the Society for Personality and Social Psychology, and the Gordon Allport Intergroup Relations Prize from the Society for the Psychological Study of Social Issues.
+Awards for his scientific contributions include the Career Trajectory Award from the Society for Experimental Social Psychology, the Presidential Early Career Award for Scientists and Engineers (PECASE) from The White House, the Janet T. Spence Award for Transformative Early Career Contributions from the Association for Psychological Science, the Early Career Award for Outstanding Contributions to the Study of Social Cognition from the International Social Cognition Network, the F. J. McGuigan Young Investigator Prize from the American Psychological Association, the SAGE Young Scholars Award, from the Society for Personality and Social Psychology, and the Gordon Allport Intergroup Relations Prize from the Society for the Psychological Study of Social Issues.

 Curriculum VitaeFaculty WebpageEmail